s0md3v/s0md3v.github.io/_posts/2024/2024-08-09-magika-bypass.markdown

 > Note: AI has become an umbrella term to describe software using machine learning, neural networks etc. It is being used in the same manner throughout this blog.

 ### What is code?
 Researchers at Google published a research paper introducing a tool called [Magika](https://github.com/google/magika), designed to detect file types using deep learning.
-If you are a programmer and know how standard file detection software work, you know how much of a terrible idea it is.
+If you are a programmer and know how standard file type detection software work, you know how much of a terrible idea it is.
 Let me walk you through how I bypassed it.

 Imagine you’re shown a paused TV screen with a subtitled movie scene.
 The subtitle reads: `She said, 'ワンピースは本物です.'`